Tuesday, April 30, 2019

 off she roiled with the first

-few words of the evening)
+few words of the evening).

-(but doesn't that deeper
+But doesn’t that confusion

-confusion somehow equal
+somehow equal a relatively

-a relatively higher import-
+higher level of import-

 ance than, say, less confus-

-ing stuff.
+ing stuff?
 Like Newton’s Law,

 I suppose.
 Anyway, I’d never